 Male infertility can also be classified as:

--Post-testicular etiologies would include lesions of the seminal tract, inflammatory diseases, congenital absence of the vas deferens, post-vasectomy, erectile dysfunction, premature ejaculation, and use of a condom or diaphragm.
-This category would also include bladder neck surgery, post-TURP surgery, retroperitoneal lymph node dissection, rectal surgery, multiple sclerosis, and alpha antagonist medication such as tamsulosin.
+Post-testicular etiologies would include lesions of the seminal tract, inflammatory diseases, congenital absence of the vas deferens, post-vasectomy, erectile dysfunction, premature ejaculation, and use of a condom or diaphragm.
+This category would also include bladder neck surgery, post-TURP surgery, retroperitoneal lymph node dissection, rectal surgery, multiple sclerosis, and alpha antagonist medications such as tamsulosin.

 Cryptorchidism: Men with a history of undescended testicles tend to have lower fertility than normal men, even if the cryptorchid testicle was surgically repaired at an early age.
 This is thought to be due to an inherent testicular defect.
 Men with cryptorchid testicles will typically have poorer quality sperm (lower motility, high abnormal morphology) as well as lower sperm counts.
 Interestingly, testosterone levels and Leydig cell performance are usually not affected despite the disruption in sperm counts and Sertoli cell function.
 The longer the testicle remains undescended, the greater the risk to future fertility.
 For this reason, surgical repair of an undescended testicle is now recommended prior to age one.
 Starting even before one year of age, the germ cell density of the cryptorchid testicle starts to decrease.
 There is generally no spermatogenesis at all in untreated abdominal testes after puberty.
 The risk of infertility increases as the distance from the normal anatomical testicular location lengthens.